 The application requires all pertinent business information.
 There are separate tax permits depending on the circumstances under which you will be collecting sales tax.
 For in-state sellers, you’ll want a Seller’s Permit, whereas if you are out of state, the Use Tax Certificate will be needed.
 All permits require a $20 application fee and will be used for application to all cities and municipalities within the state.

-You can receive a discount on your total sales tax and use liability if it is is paid on time regularly.
-Called the retailer’s discount, this is only available to taxes paid on time without an extension.
+You can receive a discount on your total sales tax and use liability if it is paid on time regularly.
+Called the retailer’s discount, this is only available for taxes paid on time without an extension.
 The total discount is 0.5% of the amount due with a limit of $1,000 per reporting period.

 Your filing frequency will be determined at the time you receive your permit.
 It will be related to the total liability you expect to have to the state.
 The deadlines for each frequency are listed below.

 Quarterly: The following deadlines apply to those whose sales tax liability in Wisconsin is between $601 and $1,200 per quarter: